networkandcode/networkandcode.github.io/_posts/python/2020-06-14-python-string-methods.md

 ---
-title: python > string methods and functions
+title: "python > string methods and functions"
-categories: python
+categories: "python"
 ---

 Strings are one of the most used datatypes, and some practice on string